ZaneTurner/MultiPhotoWatermarker/README.md

 # Notes

 Currently you have to include the full file path in the configuration file or in the GUI input.
+Photos are from the non-copyrighted section of [unsplash](https://unsplash.com/images/stock/non-copyrighted)